-While managing tires at their end of life is important, lengthening their lives so that fewer are used is essential - this is an area where both the motorist and industry can play a part.
+While managing tires at their end-of-life is important, lengthening their lives so that fewer are used is essential - this is an area where both the motorist and industry can play a part.
 The life of a tire is significantly increased with proper tire maintenance, i.e., keeping tire pressure at the correct level.
 Tire manufacturers are making progress with the introduction of innovative tire lines specifically designed and constructed for low rolling resistance, which improves fuel efficiency.
+Tire manufacturers are also addressing the challenges presented by electric vehicles which, due to their weight, cause tires to wear at significantly higher rates.
 Motorists can also play their part by ensuring tires are properly inflated and maintained.
 TSBC continues to work in partnership with the Tire and Rubber Association of Canada in their annual Be Tire Smart campaign which focuses on educating the motoring public on the benefits of proper tire inflation and maintenance.